FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 (x_train, y_train), (x_test, y_test) = keras.datasets.mnist.load_data()
 ```
 In the subsequent part of the code, the data is prepared and loaded.
 There are ten classes because the MNIST dataset includes ten different digits from zero to nine.
 Each grayscale digit image in the dataset has a size of 28 by 28 pixels.
 Thus, every pixel has a value between 0 (black) and 255 (white).
 For this reason, the last value in the tuple `input_shape` is 1, because only two dimensions are needed in this case.
-In the last line of the code above, the MNIST dataset is loaded from the Keras library with the [load_data function](https://keras.io/api/datasets/mnist/). he function returns two tuples.
+In the last line of the code above, the MNIST dataset is loaded from the Keras library with the [load_data function](https://keras.io/api/datasets/mnist/).
+The function returns two tuples.
 One tuple contains the training set with 60,000 images.
 The other tuple includes the test set with 10,000 images.
 In the end, the test set is used after training the model to evaluate the built and trained neural network.
 All these 70,000 images in both datasets are saved as NumPy arrays, which allow for more efficient calculations.
 ```python
 x_train = x_train.astype("float32") / 255
 x_test = x_test.astype("float32") / 255